Every SaaS company reaches a point where customer support becomes a bottleneck.

 | Scalability | Linear with hiring | Scales with automation |

 Most SaaS companies already have documentation.
-The problem is customers rarely find what they need.
+The problem is that customers rarely find what they need.

 The strongest AI customer support workflows combine automation with human judgment.